Udemy (UDMY)

 Inbound Investments

-- On May 30, 2025, Udemy finalized a $200 million senior secured revolving credit facility to support long-term growth initiatives, which remains undrawn.
+- Udemy finalized a $200 million senior secured revolving credit facility on June 3, 2025, aimed at enhancing financial flexibility and supporting long-term growth, which remained undrawn at closing.

 Outbound Investments